Emotions

 Emotional Competency - Assessments - Crime of Passion

-Emotional Intelligence is the capacity of individuals to recognize their own, and other people's emotions, to discriminate between different feelings and label them appropriately, and to use emotional information to guide thinking and behavior.
+Emotional Intelligence is the capacity of individuals to recognize their own, and other people's emotions, to discriminate between different feelings and label them appropriately, and to use emotional information to guide thinking and behavior, and adjust emotions to adapt to environments.

 Social-Emotional Learning or SEL is the process of developing self-awareness, social awareness, relationship skills, interpersonal skills, self-control, self-management, positive self-talk, and responsible decision-making.
 People with strong social-emotional skills are better able to cope with everyday challenges and benefit academically, professionally, and socially.
 Social Emotional Learning.